 What are loan cancellation charges?Bottom of Form

 Loan cancellation charges are fees imposed by a lender when a borrower decides to cancel a loan application or agreement after it has been processed.
-These personal loan fees and charges can vary depending on the lender's policies, the stage of the loan application, and whether any funds have already been disbursed.
+These personal loan interest rates and charges can vary depending on the lender's policies, the stage of the loan application, and whether any funds have already been disbursed.
 They may include administrative fees or penalties for processing costs.
 It's important to review the loan agreement to understand any potential charges associated with cancellation.
 Being aware of these fees helps borrowers make informed decisions and avoid unexpected financial implications when cancelling a loan.

 Common reasons for personal loan cancellation